On a family of unitary representations of mapping class groups: Nonexistence of almost invariant vectors

 \end{corollary}

-We now prove Theorem \ref{main:theorem}.
-First we prove a lemma whose direct application is the proof for the discrete case of the theorem. \begin{lemma} Let $G$ be a discrete countable group, $X$ be a discrete set equipped with a $G-$action.
-Suppose that there is a rank 2 free subgroup $H$ of $G$ such that, for every $x$ in $X$, the stabilizer $Stab_{H}(x)$ of $H$ at $x$ is trivial.
-Then the unitary representation $\pi = \ell^2(X)$ of $G$ associated to the action of $G$ on $X$ does not have almost invariant vectors. \end{lemma} \begin{remark} This lemma has a very easy proof, the reason we give such elementary proof is to indicate the aspect of discretization of the main theorem. \end{remark} \begin{definition} Let $H$ be a rank 2 free group and $X$ be a space that $H$ acts.
-Suppose $x \in X$ such that the stabilizer group of $x$ is trivial.
-The image of $H$ under the orbit map $H \rightarrow X, h \mapsto h.x$ is called the 2-tree based at $x$ (with respect to $(H, X)$). \end{definition} \begin{proof}[Proof of Lemma \ref{lemma:discrete} ] By Lemma \ref{almostinv:subgroup}, we can pass to subgroups.
-For the action of the group $H$ on the space $X$ and any point $p \in X $, consider the 2-tree based at $p$ with respect to $(H, X))$.\\
+We divide the proof of Theorem \ref{main:theorem} into two lemmas.
+First we prove a lemma used for discrete measures. \begin{lemma} Let $G$ be a discrete countable group and $X$ be a discrete set equipped with a $G-$action.
+Suppose that there is a rank 2 free subgroup $H$ of $G$ such that $H$ acts on $X$ freely.
+Then the unitary representation $\pi = \ell^2(X)$ of $G$ associated to the action of $G$ on $X$ does not have almost invariant vectors. \end{lemma} \begin{remark} This lemma is well-known, we give an elementary proof here mainly for heuristic purposes. \end{remark} \begin{definition} Let $H$ be a rank 2 free group and $X$ be a space that $H$ acts.
+Suppose $x \in X$ such that the stabilizer $Stab_{H}(x)$ of $x$ is trivial.
+The image of $H$ under the orbit map $H \rightarrow X, h \mapsto h.x$ is called the 2-tree based at $x$ (with respect to $(H, X)$). \end{definition} \begin{proof}[Proof of Lemma \ref{lemma:discrete}] By Lemma \ref{almostinv:subgroup}, we can pass to subgroups.
+For the action of the group $H$ on the space $X$ and any point $p \in X $, consider the 2-tree based at $p$ with respect to $(H, X)$.\\

 Let $W$ be the subspace of $\ell^2(X)$ consisting of functions with finite support.
-As $W$ is $G-$invariant, by Lemma \ref{finiteness}, it is enough to show that $(\pi, W)$ does not have almost invariant vectors.
-That is, we have to find $(K, \epsilon)$ with the property that Since $H \cong \mathbb{F}_2$, as mentioned in Remark \ref{Remark:Freegroup}, the left regular representation $\ell^2(H)$ does not have almost invariant, thus such a pair $(K, \epsilon)$ exists.
+As $W$ is $G-$invariant and dense, by Lemma \ref{finiteness}, it is enough to show that $(\pi|_{W}, W)$ does not have almost invariant vectors.
+That is, we have to find $(K, \epsilon)$ with the property that Since $H \cong \mathbb{F}_2$, as mentioned in Remark \ref{Remark:Freegroup}, the left regular representation $\ell^2(H)$ does not have almost invariant vectors, thus such a pair $(K, \epsilon)$ exists for the regular representation.
 Fix such pair $(K, \epsilon)$ for the rest of the proof.
 Here are two facts.\\

 \underline{\textbf{Facts:}}\\